Kansas City man convicted of abusing, killing daughter

 Jerry Bausby was found guilty Monday in the March 2016 death of Daizsa Bausby.
 He was convicted of second-degree murder, sodomy, incest and sexual abuse.

-Jackson County prosecutors say Jerry Bausby picked his daughter at their home and took her to a motel, where he sexually assaulted and killed her.
+Jackson County prosecutors say Bausby collected his daughter from their home and took her to a motel, where he sexually assaulted and killed her.

-Prosecutors say DNA and forensic evidence established Jerry Bausby as the prime suspect in his daughter’s death.
+Prosecutors say DNA and forensic evidence established Bausby as the prime suspect in his daughter’s death.

-Jerry Bausby will be sentenced Sept.
+He will be sentenced Sept.
 20.

 Copyright © 2019 The Washington Times, LLC.